Diffusion occurs when molecules move:

 Rain water

-Reason — When raisins are placed in rain water, they absorb water through Osmosis as rain water serves as a dilute solution in comparison to the contents of raisins.
-In case of saline water and saturated sugar solution, they are more concentrated than the raisins hence Osmosis doesn't take place.
-As Mustard oil is not water, so it is not absorbed by the raisins.
+Reason — When raisins are placed in rain water, they absorb water through osmosis as rain water is a dilute solution in comparison to the contents of raisins.
+In saline water and saturated sugar solution, water moves out of the raisins by osmosis because these solutions are more concentrated; hence, the raisins do not swell and may shrink.
+Mustard oil is not absorbed by the raisins.

 The root hairs are suited for absorbing water from the soil because: